flopp/map/README.md

 # map

-Reimplementation of https://github.com/flopp/FloppsMap with multiple map API providers (Leaflet + Google Maps).
+Reimplementation of https://github.com/flopp/FloppsMap using Leaflet only.

 Demo site at https://2oc.de/